marceloaugustomandeli/marceloaugustomandeli/README.md

 - Develop a strong understanding of memory management and performance
 - Ship a meaningful backend project end-to-end

----

-### Why C first?

-Most people skip it.
-I didn't.

-Every abstraction makes more sense when you've seen what's underneath it.
-Learning C before frameworks or libraries is a deliberate choice — it builds the kind of understanding that doesn't expire.

----

 <p align="center">
   <sub>📍 Maringá, Brazil · Open to opportunities · Updated March 2026</sub>